ABDOMINAL HYSTERECTOMY OVERVIEW

 Pelvic organ prolapse — Pelvic organ prolapse occurs due to stretching and weakening of the pelvic muscles and ligaments.
 This allows the uterus to fall (or prolapse) into the vagina.
 Prolapse is more common in women who have been pregnant, had vaginal childbirth, and in those with certain genetic factors, lifestyle factors (repeated heavy lifting over the lifetime), or chronic constipation.

 Cervical abnormalities — Hysterectomy is rarely needed for severe cervical precancer that does not resolve after other procedures (such as cone biopsy).
-(See "Patient information: Management of atypical squamous cells (ASC-US and ASC-H) and low grade cervical squamous intraepithelial lesions (LSIL) (Beyond the Basics)" and "Patient information: Management of high grade cervical squamous intraepithelial lesions (HSIL) and glandular abnormalities (AGC) (Beyond the Basics)".)
+(See "Patient information: Follow-up of low-grade abnormal Pap tests (Beyond the Basics)" and "Patient information: Follow-up of high-grade abnormal Pap tests (Beyond the Basics)".)

 Endometrial hyperplasia — Endometrial hyperplasia is the term used to describe excessive growth of the endometrium (the tissue that lines the uterus).
 It can sometimes lead to endometrial cancer.
 Although endometrial hyperplasia can often be treated with medication, a hysterectomy is sometimes needed or preferred to medical therapy.